-2.c.1) Intelligence in strict sense of the word
+2.c.1) Intelligence in the strict sense

-Generally speaking, I think that the main factors of intelligence perception are the depth and originality of ideas along with the absence of errors in reasoning.
+The main factors of intelligence perception are the depth and originality of ideas along with the absence of errors in reasoning.
 Do not confuse this with those people who do not express their reasoning so as not to commit apparent errors!

 2.c.2) G factor or general intelligence

-In this idea of multiple intelligences, the concept of general intelligence is the result of adding the condition that the relational functions in strict sense of the word have to be common to a large quantity of the intellect's processes.
+The concept of general intelligence will be the result of adding to the concept of intelligence in the strict sense the condition the that its relational functions form part of a large number of the intellect's processes.